amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 OAuth 2.0 offers several benefits over traditional API keys:

-1. **Flexible and least-privilege access compared to user-scoped API keys**: With OAuth 2.0, developers may request permission to a limited set of OAuth scopes, instead of an all-or-nothing access level.
+1. **Flexible and least-privilege access**: Developers can request permission for a limited set of OAuth scopes, rather than having an all-or-nothing access.
-2. **No more copying and pasting API keys**: OAuth 2.0 introduces a secure and seamless grant flow for Meraki and the integration to exchange credentials.
+2. **No more copying and pasting API keys**: OAuth 2.0 introduces a secure and seamless grant flow for exchanging credentials
-3. **No more API key rotations**: OAuth 2.0 introduces short-lived access tokens that will automatically be replaced in a matter of minutes, not months or years.
+3. **No more API key rotations**: OAuth 2.0 uses short-lived access tokens that are automatically replaced in minutes.
-4. **Simplifying auditing**: With OAuth 2.0, every integration has its own identity - each API call can be easily traced back to the integration invoking it.
+4. **Simplified auditing**: Each integration has its own identity, making it easy to trace API calls back to the integration invoking the API call.

 ## Building an OAuth 2.0 integration

-To build an OAuth 2.0 integration, follow these steps:
+Building an OAuth 2.0 integration is simple and easy.
+Follow these steps:

 1. Register your integration with Meraki.
 2. Request permission using an OAuth Grant Flow from an organization admin for the organization you’d like to manage.
 3. Use the Access Token to make API calls.